-The Unforced Capacity of Special Case Resources will correspond to the pledged amount of Load reduction calculated in accordance with Attachment K. Special Case Resources may sell their Unforced Capacity in Bilateral Transactions to LSEs or Installed Capacity Marketers (the "Purchasing Entity").
+The Unforced Capacity of Special Case Resources will correspond to the pledged amount of Load that they can reduce from the Load Zone as increased by the Transmission District loss factor.
+Special Case Resources may sell their Unforced Capacity in Bilateral Transactions to LSEs or Installed Capacity Marketers (the "Purchasing Entity").
 The Purchasing Entity may then resell such Unforced Capacity in another Bilateral Transaction to another party (the "Other Party") provided, however, that the Purchasing Entity or Other Party agrees to be bound and comply with the notification requirements set forth in this Section 4.12.
 The Purchasing Entity or the Other Party may then resell such Unforced Capacity in Bilateral Transactions as described above, or in an ISO-administered auction subject to the conditions set forth in the following paragraph.